What Older Adults Need to Know about Retail Clinics

 Retail clinics are medical clinics based in pharmacies, supermarkets, or “big-box” stores.
-They have come a long way since they first opened in the U.S. in 2000.
-Today, there are more than 1,400 retail clinics nationwide.
-And a growing number of older adults are visiting them.
-Between 2006 and 2009, the number of older people using these clinics more than doubled from 7.5 percent to 15 percent.
+Since they first opened in the U.S. in 2000, there are more than 1,800 retail clinics nationwide.
+The number of older people using these clinics is around 15 percent.

 Your Primary Care Provider Knows You Best

 These clinics can’t—and shouldn’t—take the place of your primary care provider or any specialists you may be seeing.
 Older adults tend to have more health problems, and more complex healthcare needs, than younger adults.

 Retail clinics can be a good resource for minor health problems.
 But, they should not take the place of your primary care provider.
 All older adults should have a geriatrician or primary care provider who they know and trust for the majority of their healthcare.

 Follow these “do’s” whenever you use a retail clinic for minor problems:

 DO bring a complete list of the medications you’re taking—both prescription and over-the-counter drugs and supplements—and include the doses and why you are taking each medication.
 This way, the clinic staff can make sure these drugs won’t interact with any new medications they may prescribe.

 DO tell the clinic staff if you have had any allergic reactions or other problems with any